On Sept. 2, 2010, Small Paws® Rescue was again invited to be a guest on Fox & Friends,

 Washington, Oregon, Northern California, Idaho

-13. We have a legal team which has been credited with saving many lives when there is a shelter that refuses to work with rescue, when another Bichon rescue organization is trying to interfere with our fund raising efforts, or when someone is illegally using our federally protected trade marked name.
+We have a legal team which has been credited with saving many lives when there is a shelter that refuses to work with rescue, or when someone is illegally using our federally protected trade marked name.

-14. We have a department which makes and sends out beautiful sympathy cards to anyone who has lost a loved one, be it human or canine.
-The card department is manned Stephanie Hunter at SPRfluff@aol.com .
+We have a department which makes and sends out beautiful sympathy cards to anyone who has lost a loved one, be it human or canine.
+The card department is manned by Louie Bertolino at email@example.com .
 We send several of these out each day.
 We also send Thank You cards out for every donation received by check.
 Online credit card donations, receive adorable E-Cards, made specially for Small Paws® Rescue!

-17. Our "Bonded Pair" program insures that when two bonded dogs come into rescue, they will stay together, even if one is a Bichon and one is a one eyed, one horned, pink, purple people eater.
-We feel that when pairs come in together they are going to stay together, because they have already lost their people, and their homes.
+Our "Bonded Pair" program insures that when two bonded Bichons come into rescue, they will stay together, We feel that when pairs come in together they are going to stay together, because they have already lost their people, and their homes.
 These are a just a few of our bonded pairs that we have placed in loving homes, together!

-19. Small Paws® Rescue operates 24 hours a day, 7 days a week.
-There is never a day, including Holidays, that we aren't available to take in Bichons in need.
+Small Paws® Rescue operates 24 hours a day, 7 days a week.
+There is never a day, including Holidays, that we aren't available to take in Bichons in need of emergency rescue.